spewwerrier/solstice/readme.txt

 any services.

 Running Solstice
-go generate && go build && sudo ./solstice
+go generate ./... && go build -o solstice cmd/main.go && sudo ./solstice;

 Future plans for this project are
 - runtime editable interfaces (currently ip are hardcoded but updated on runtime)